FISCO-BCOS/FISCO-BCOS-DOC/en/docs/browser/browser.md

 ## 1. Description

 ### 1.1 Basic introduction
 **This blockchain explorer is adaptable to FISCO-BCOS 2.0.0.
-FISCO-BCOS 1.2 or 1.3 users please chech [v1.2.1](https://github.com/FISCO-BCOS/fisco-bcos-browser/releases/tag/v1.2.1).**
+FISCO-BCOS 1.2 or 1.3 users please check [v1.2.1](https://github.com/FISCO-BCOS/fisco-bcos-browser/releases/tag/v1.2.1).**

 Blockchain explorer is capable of blockchain data visualization and real-time presentation.
 Users can access the information on blockchain through web pages.
 This explorer is adaptable to [FISCO-BCOS 2.0](https://github.com/FISCO-BCOS/FISCO-BCOS).
 You can learn its features in [here](../introduction.md).
 Before using this explorer, basic understanding on groups features of FISCO BCOS 2.0 is needed, which is referred in [here](../what_is_new.html#id2).